megabinar/angularHT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.

 ## Functionality
-- show hard-coded list of products.
+- show initial list of products.
+- navigation to individual product
+- Navigate to cart
 - add/remove products from/to cart

-## What used where (to mark home task as done)
-* Used pipes: json, date, uppercase, async
-* new pipe OrderBy used on products list.
+- navigate to order page.
+- router active link

+# Admin
+- Lazy loading
+- Guarded by guard (always pass);
+- Add a product

+## Problems solved
+Lazy loaded modules not sharing instances of services.
+Example: If added products on Admin, they are not visible in products list (different instances of ProductService)https://angular.io/guide/singleton-services#forroot